 Below is everything you need to know about the Covid-19 pandemic in Greece.

 Evolution of the Covid-19 Pandemic in Greece

 The first case of the new Covid-19 coronavirus in Greece was diagnosed on February 26, 2020, on a 38-year-old woman from the country’s second city, Thessaloniki, who had arrived from northern Italy.
 After the first three cases, confirmed on February 27, Greece cancelled public events, and just over one week later, now with 89 cases, it closed all schools, restaurants, cafés, bars, shops, shopping malls, churches, and museums.
 All non-essential movement was restricted on March 22nd.
 Most hotels were ordered closed until April 30.
 These measures were among the strictest in Europe, and slowed the spread of the virus.
 As a result, the country had one of the lowest numbers of deaths in Europe.

-The first travel restrictions during the Covid-19 pandemic in Greece happened on March 9, when flights to and from northern Italy were suspended.
+The first international travel restrictions happened on March 9, when flights to and from northern Italy were suspended.
 On March 14, all travel to and from Italy was suspended.
 On March 16, Greece closed its borders with Albania and North Macedonia, suspended flights from/to Spain, and announced a mandatory 14-day quarantine for anyone entering the country.
 Two days later, all European Union countries closed their borders to non-EU nationals.
-Until May 15, commercial flights to and from Italy, Spain, Turkey, the UK, the Netherlands and Germany are suspended.
-All non-EU citizens may not enter Greece until May 18 (exceptions include spouses and minor children of EU nationals and members of government delegations).
+Until May 15, commercial flights to and from Italy, Spain, Turkey, the UK, the Netherlands and Germany were suspended.
+All non-EU citizens could not enter Greece until May 18 (exceptions included spouses and minor children of EU nationals and members of government delegations).

 Is it Safe to Travel to Mykonos, Greece?